clintjedwards/gofer/documentation/src/troubleshooting.md

 <!-- TODO(clintjedwards): Provide a debug Gofer extension-->

-## Debugging Common Tasks

-Common Tasks are pre-setup containers that run at a user's request.
-Errors in common tasks should show up as errors for your pipeline as normal.

-To aid in debugging common tasks in general, there is a [debug](./ref/common_tasks/debug.md) common task available.
-It simply prints out all environment variables found and takes some straight-forward parameters and configurations.

-## Debugging Custom Tasks
+## Debugging Tasks

-When custom tasks aren't working quite right, it helps to have some simple tasks that you can use to debug.
+When tasks aren't working quite right, it helps to have some simple tasks that you can use to debug.
 Gofer provides a few of these to aid in debugging.

 | Name | Image                                  | Description                                                                                                                                                              |
 | ---- | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |